NSHipster/articles/2013-09-30-xcode-key-bindings-and-gestures.md

 ---

-## Quick Documentation (`⌥ʘ` on Symbol) <br/> Open Documentation (`⌥ʘʘ` on Symbol)
+## Quick Documentation (`⌥ʘ` on Symbol / Three-Finger Tap) <br/> Open Documentation (`⌥ʘʘ` on Symbol)

 ![Quick Documentation](http://nshipster.s3.amazonaws.com/xcode-shortcuts-quick-documentation.gif)

 Quick Documentation is probably the first Xcode shortcut developers should learn.
-Just alt-click any class, variable, or constant value, and Xcode will give you a quick rundown of what you're looking at.
+Just alt-click (or three-finger tap) any class, variable, or constant value, and Xcode will give you a quick rundown of what you're looking at.
 Alt-double-click to bring up the documentation window, opened to the relevant entry.

 ## Jump to Definition (`⌘ʘ` on Symbol)